lsst-sqre/safir/docs/user-guide/uws/index.rst

 #.
 A backend arq_ worker, possibly running on a different software stack, that does the work.
 #.
 A database arq_ worker that handles bookkeeping and result processing for the backend worker.

+In addition, they use the Wobbly_ service to do the work of recording and retrieving job information so that each service doesn't have to manage its own underlying PostgreSQL database.

 Incoming requests are turned into arq_ jobs, processed by the backend worker, uploaded to Google Cloud Storage, recorded in a database, and then returned to the user via a frontend that reads the result URLs and other metadata from the database.

 Frontend applications that use this library must depend on ``safir[uws]``.